Pensions

 • a woman born on or after 6 April 1953

 If you reached State Pension age before 6 April 2016, you’d get the State Pension under the Basic State Pension and Additional State benefits headers as shown below.
-The full new State Pension is £175.20 per week (2020-21).
+The full level of the state pension is £221.20 a week, or £11,502.40 a year.
+This rises to £230.30 a week (£11,975.60 a year) from April 2025, but you won't necessarily get this amount.
 Your National Insurance record is used to calculate your new State Pension.
 You’ll usually need 10 qualifying years to get any new State Pension, 35 qualifying years for the full amount.

 The amount you get can be higher or lower depending on your National Insurance record.